 We accept most PPO insurance plans.
 Please call to verify your eligibility.
 For your convenience, we also offer third-party financing options with CareCredit.

-We see children ages 12 and over.
+Yes, we see children ages 5 and over

 Periodontal disease, or gum disease, is a condition that is often marked by one or more of the following symptoms: